MeerMusik/LinuxScripts/README.md

 Additionally: All UNSUPPORTED Scripts, are in the UNSUPPORTED Directory!
 You can read about the UNSUPPORTED Scripts in this Document:
 1. [README - NO LONGER SUPPORTED SCRIPTS](UNSUPPORTED/README.md)

-## All Scripts are heavily customized.
-Read the dedicated Sections for Details
+## General Infos
 All Scripts were created and successfully tested under the following Linux and Compiler Versions:
 1. Manjaro (Arch Linux based), KDE 5, Stable Repository, x86_64
-2. GNU GCC/G++ Compiler, 10.2 or newer, x86, x86_64
+2. GNU GCC/G++ Compiler, 11.1 or newer, x86, x86_64

 Other Linux Distributions are currently untested by me.

-Newer GNU GCC/G++ Versions should be compatible too.
+Other Compiler Variants like Clang-GCC are untested and therefore not supported by me!

 Older Versions should work if they are not too old.
 What too old means, has not been fully tested.
 The oldest GCC Version I tested some of the Libraries like ICU and OpenSSL with, was GCC 8.1.0 back in 2019.

-You usually need to remove or modify some Compiler Flags for newer and older Versions.
+You usually need to remove or modify some Compiler Flags for newer and older Compiler Versions.

-Other Compiler Variants like Clang-GCC are untested and therefore not supported by me!

-Some Security = Hardening Flags forced whenever possible:
-1. Fortify Source
-2. Position-Independent-Code or Position-Independent-Executable
-3. Stack Protector
-4. Stack-Clash Protector
-5. Read-Only Relocation
-6. Immediate Binding
-7. No Executable Stack
-8. Spectre and Meltdown Mitigation
-    1. As I use a AMD System, some Mitigations will lead to link Errors.
-Therefore I have to lower the Level of Security for some Mitigations.
-Blame the Compiler Vendors.
-And Intel.
-And AMD.

-All Scripts are heavily personalized to fit my personal needs.

-Attention!
-Since December 2021: All Scripts are now using '-Wl,--hash-style=gnu'.
-Building and running the Libraries on Linux Distributions with a GLIBC Version, which do not support that "new" Hash Implementation will fail!
-In a quick Research = typing words into a Search Engine, I found some very old Threads, which indicate, that GLIBC Versions from 2006 and later should support this Hash.
-Take this Info with a big Container of Salt!
-Run your own tests to be on the safe side :)

-Please look at the different Sections about the Build Scripts for Version Numbers - if mentioned.
-But: Do not rely too heavily on Versions mentioned in this Document, as I do not guarantee to keep them updated!
-If in doubt, take a look at the Scripts.

 ## LICENSE
 The Content in this Repository is Dual-Licensed under "The Unlicense" (Public Domain) OR under the "CC0-1.0 Universal License" (Public Domain with Fallback Mechanism).